Physical Environments

 Adapted from Targeting Autism for Libraries handout from the Project Enable website; shared with author’s permission.

 People who are neurodivergent or have cognitive disabilities can have sensory sensitivities.
 They may avoid certain sensory experiences because they are literally painful or they may seek out certain sensory experiences because they require the sensory input.
-As you move about your library, take a look at the following elements to see if your library provides a neuroinclusive environment for patrons:
+As you move about your library, take a look at the following elements to see if it provides a neuroinclusive environment for patrons:

 Sight / Visual Sense